Makka Kleist: Early life and education

-Born in Qullissat on 25 December 1951, Makka Kleist is the youngest daughter of Nikolaj Kleist and his wife Bertiaraq.
+Born in Qullissat on Disko Island on 25 December 1951, Makka Kleist is the youngest daughter of Nikolaj Kleist and his wife Bertiaraq.
 She was one of the family's five children.
 Adopted by her parents, her cousin Kuupik Kleist has served as prime minister of Greenland.
 After first attending her local school in Greenland, when she was 12 Kleist was sent to a school Odsherred, Denmark, after which she returned to Greenland where she attended an efterskole in Aasiaat and a realskole in Nuuk.

 She then returned to Denmark where she embarked on a teacher training course in Frederiksberg but returned to Greenland to qualify for her teaching diploma at the training college in Nuuk.
 After attending a performance by the Tuukkaq Theatre, she was reminded of her childhood dream of becoming an actress and decided to study drama at the Tuukkaq school in Jutland.
 Under the guidance of Reidar Nilsson, she spent a total of five years training and performing at the Tuukkaq.